 This course is designed for students who would like to extend their study independently from any previous art course such as fashion design, ceramics, photography, or painting.
 This course is highly recommended for students who may be considering Advanced Studio Art & Design.
 Students begin the course by identifying themes and concepts to explore in their artwork paired with group critiques and discussions.
 A written proposal and outline for the trimester is submitted along with one-on-one progress check-ins during the scheduled class time.
-A larger independent project will then be created for the duration of the class and showcased at the end.
+Students create a larger independent project for the duration of the class and showcase it at the end of the trimester.